chenxi1994/spring-boot-distributed-transaction/README.md

-# spring-boot-amqp
+# spring-boot-distributed-transaction

-A sample spring boot program with rabbit mq and its integration test with QPID broker
+A sample spring boot program with distributed transaction using atomikos with rabitmq and jpa

-1 - The main program connects to rabbit MQ (Need to install rabbit mq)

-2 - The test program test that all configuration of main progam is good and uses QPID broker to send and rececive messages

-3 - Run QpidTest for testing